 What makes these fish so much fun to catch is that you can get them in freshwater.
 However, when transitioning to freshwater reservoirs or large river systems, tackle and tactics change a bit.
 I’ve always found that Spring is a great time, as stripers will feed heavily on shad and other baitfish.
 As a result, receiving a bite is easier.
 As the water temperature increase, bass will head deep, much the way saltwater striper will head into deeper water.

 How To Know Where To Fish

 Using apps like Google Maps and Google Earth, you can research lake points, structure, cover, topwater vegetation, water access, overhanging trees, fences, inlets, back bays, roads, etc.

 After checking the striped bass fishing report, the first tactic I’ll consider is trolling.
 Being that baitfish like shad are in full swing and dispersing, I’ll commit to a steady 2 mph troll with a deep diving Rapala X-rap, and make use of my Garmin to locate fish and mark the depth.
 At 75 F, striped bass and other species will head to deeper water.
 At this point, I’ll use a downrigger and a brightly colored ( Chartruease) bucktail jig and troll it past structure and humps.

 Trolling In Spring And Summer

-A crippled anchovy is a solid live bait when the bite has faded into summer.
-I like to troll it a bit faster and follow the bait balls on my fish finder.
-Baitfish will have grown a bit by this time and dispersed about the waters.
+A crippled anchovy is a perfect bait when the bite begins to slow.
+I like to troll it fast and follow the baitfish, either by watching Baitfish will have grown a bit by this time and dispersed about the waters.
 This leads me to fish faster in search of bait activity.
 Once found, I’ll troll around or rip a Rapala x rap back to me.